dimitargnikolov/book-project/README.md

 In the Canvas assignment for the project, submit three files:

 1. The *Les Miserables* network you created in Gephi (PDF).
+2. An archive containing the text(s) you chose to analyze in the second part of the project (ZIP).
-2. The network you created in Gephi based on text of your choosing (PDF).
+3. The network you created in Gephi based on text of your choosing (PDF).
-3. A document with answers to the questions posed above (TXT or DOC/DOCX).
+4. A document with answers to the questions posed above (TXT or DOC/DOCX).